AztecProtocol/aztec-v1-specification/README.md

 Care should be taken if AZTEC notes are directly minted into an asset that can be converted into ERC20 tokens.
 It is possible that a conversion is attempted on a note and the token balance of the note registry in question is insufficient.
 Under these circumstances the transaction will revert.
 It is the responsibility of the note registry owner to provide `ACE` with sufficient tokens to enable such a transfer, as it falls far outside the remit of the Cryptography Engine to request minting priviledges for any given ERC20 token.

-This can be performed via `ACE.supplementTokens(uint _value)`, which will cause `ACE` to call `transferFrom` on the relevant ERC20 token, using `msg.sender` both as the transferee and the note registry owner.
+This can be performed via `ACE.supplementTokens(uint256 _value)`, which will cause `ACE` to call `transferFrom` on the relevant ERC20 token, using `msg.sender` both as the transferee and the note registry owner.
 It is assumed that the private digital asset in question has ERC20 minting priviledges, if the note registry is also mintable.

 # Burning AZTEC notes

 Burning is enacted in an identical fashion to note minting.
-The total amount of burned AZTEC notes is tracked by a `bytes32 totalBurned` variable.
+The total amount of burned AZTEC notes is tracked by a `bytes32 confidentialTotalBurned` variable.

 Burn proofs follow a similar pattern - updating the `totalBurned` variable and destroying the specified AZTEC notes.